AdobeDocs/experience-platform.en/help/landing/end-to-end-tutorial.md

 ## Ingest your data into Platform

-In order to use Platform to evaluate your data, you will first need to ingest your data into the system.
-You can ingest your data by using one of the various sources provided by Platform, such as [Amazon S3](../sources/tutorials/api/create/cloud-storage/s3.md).
+Once you have created an XDM schema, you can start bringing your data into the system.
+Platform allows data to be ingested from external sources while providing you with the ability to structure, label, and enhance incoming data using Platform services.
+You can ingest data from a variety of sources such as Adobe applications, cloud-based storages, databases, and many others.
+For instance, you can ingest your data by using [Amazon S3](../sources/tutorials/api/create/cloud-storage/s3.md).
 A full list of available sources can be found in the [source connectors overview](../sources/home.md).

 If you use Amazon S3 as your source connector, you can follow the instructions in either the API tutorial on [creating an Amazon S3 connector](../sources/tutorials/api/create/cloud-storage/s3.md) or the UI tutorial on [creating an Amazon S3 connector](../sources/tutorials/ui/create/cloud-storage/s3.md) to learn how to create, connect to, and ingest data within the connector.